bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/goby.md

 Native class (Primary)
 ----------------------

-Goby’s most “native” classes cannot instantiate with `new` in principle.
+Goby’s most "native” classes cannot instantiate with `new` in principle.

 ### `Object`